 The test consists of two parts: a written part and an individual oral interview.
 The written part includes an English editing task, a cloze task, and an extended writing task.
 During the written part, you will be allowed only writing utensils and an eraser.
 You may not use a paper dictionary, nor any electronic aids.

-The written part of the test will take place from 9:00 – 11:00 AM.
-After the written part is graded (by 1:00 PM), a schedule will be posted for the individual oral interviews.
+The written part of the test will take place from 9:00 – 11:00 AM, after which individual oral interviews are scheduled.
 Please plan to be available until 4:00 PM on the testing day.
-NOTE: If you do not pass the written part, you will be informed at the beginning of the oral interview session and will not complete the oral interview.

-MATL TESL applicants, and Grad Cert TESL applicants are required to pay a $33.98 (NON REFUNDABLE) fee to take the test.
-Students must bring a money order or certified cheque made out to McGill University with them to the test.
-Both of these can be obtained at any bank.
-We apologize for the inconvenience, but our office is not equipped to accept cash or personal cheques.
+GCTESL applicants are required to pay a $36.29 fee (NON REFUNDABLE) to take the test.
+Applicants must bring a certified cheque or money order made out to McGill University with them to the test.
+This can be obtained at any bank or Canada post office.
+Our office is not equipped to accept cash, personal cheques, debit or credit cards.

-If you are unable to attend the test at McGill and reside more than five hours round-trip from Montreal, distance testing is an option for you.
+If you are unable to attend a testing date at McGill and reside more than five hours round-trip from Montreal, distance testing is an option for you.
 Please contact advisedise.education [at] mcgill.ca for more information.

 Advisor Contact Info: